Blaadam/Roblox-Global-Banning-System/README.md

 ---

 ### How To Use:
+To use RGBS in your own game, please follow the following steps:
+- Enable **HttpsService**
+- Enable LoadStringEnabled in **ServerScriptService**
-To use RGBS in your own game, insert the following code into a server script in ServerScriptService in your own game:
+- Insert the following code into a server script in ServerScriptService in your own game:
 ```
 local urlToFind = "https://raw.githubusercontent.com/Blaadam/Roblox-Global-Banning-System/main/main.lua" -- **Ensure that this is the raw code**